Package 'gratis'

 target

-target feature values of the same length as that returned by feature_function().
+Numeric vector of target feature values.
+It must have the same length and order as the vector returned by feature_function().

 k